gigiwood/bornready/README.md

 ###Scope

-For this project the following items are in scope:
+For this two-week project the following items are in scope:

 	•	The user will be able to mark items as completed by checking a relevant checkbox.
 	•	The user will be able to mark an already completed item as incomplete by unchecking a relevant checkbox.